Platane/js13k-2017/postmortem/src/asset/content/original-idea-and-gameplay.md

 I had this idea to push the limit of the 13k, adding as much as graphical content as possible.
 Something somehow coupled with the control offered by a VR based game.

 It matured in something which takes place in a museum.
-Which will allow me to fit a lot of paintings in a big map if I succeed in minifing assets, or fallback to some rooms with a few paintings if not.
+Which will allow me to fit a lot of paintings in a big map if I succeed in minifying assets, or fallback to some rooms with a few paintings if not.

-Then naturaly, I rushed into coding the cool stuffs.
+Then naturally, I rushed into coding the cool stuffs.
 Leaving the game design things for later :)

 # Image Crushing